vanderpatrick/SkateGram/README.md

  ![LogOut image](/static/images/test-logut.png)

   - After
+  - This confirms that the user is no long alowed to see the contents of the page

  ![LogOut image](/static/images/test-logout-pass.png)

  - Liking
-    - The user is allowd to like posts when liked the like button becomes a unlike button reflecting directly to the database
+    - The user is allowd to like posts when liked showing the amount of likes in the page the like button becomes a unlike button reflecting directly to the database
     - Before

  ![liking system image](/static/images/test-like.png)